 Are you tired of being moved by little things that carry no significance at all?
-Do you feel like shedding off this immense burden of feelings and start afresh?
-Chances are, you’re an emotionally sensitive person.
-Here are 5 ways you can overcome your emotional sensitivity.
+Do you feel like shedding off this immense burden of feelings and starting afresh?
+If you answered yes to both these questions, then chances are, you have what they call, emotional sensitivity.
+In other words, you are an emotionally sensitive person.

 For people suffering from emotional sensitivity, the circumstantial effects outweigh their mental peace.
-They give too much importance to these emotions, thus suffering from a chronic cycle of emotional burden.
-Prolonged suffering leads to breakdowns, anxiety and depression.
+They give too much importance to these emotions, thus suffering from a chronic cycle of the emotional burden.
+Prolonged suffering leads to breakdowns, anxiety, and depression.

 If you happen to be one of them, don’t worry.
 There’s nothing wrong with being emotionally sensitive.
 However, being overly sensitive under every circumstance can be hazardous to both emotional and physical health.
 You must learn to identify the roots and the means to control them under different situations.